stapm-platform/hseclean/README.md

 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3748784.svg)](https://doi.org/10.5281/zenodo.3748784)

-The package is usable but there are still bugs and further developments that are being worked through i.e. some code and documentation is still incomplete or in need of being refined.
+**DRAFT WORKING VERSION** - The package is usable but there are still bugs and further developments that are being worked through i.e. some code and documentation is still incomplete or in need of being refined.
 The code and documentation are still undergoing internal review by the analyst team.

 ## Motivation